jharwell/fordyca/docs/parameters.md

 ### `exploration`

+This tag is optional, but must be defined for all non-CRW controllers.

 - `block_strategy` - The strategy robots should use to located blocks when they do not currently know of any and need to find one for the task they are currently doing.
 Valid values are:

   - `CRW` - Correlated Random Walk

   - `likelihood_search` - Go to the location of the last known block and then